Owlfroggy/terracotta-docs/docs/codeitems/variable.md

     4. SetToRandom if all arguments are the same type
     ```tc
-    # type is inferred as string for future uses of the variable
+    # type is inferred as location for future uses of the variable
     global teleportLoc = var:SetToRandom(loc[10,50,10], loc[52,27,88], global spawnLoc: loc);
     ```
     ```tc